paul-hammant/tbd/content/monorepos/index.md

 one problem.

 In 2007, Google tried to upgrade their JUnit from 3.8.x to 4.x and struggled as there was a subtle backward incompatibility in a small percentage of their usages of it.
-The changeset became very large, and struggled to keep up with the rate developers were adding tests.
+The change-set became very large, and struggled to keep up with the rate developers were adding tests.

 Because you are doing lock-step upgrades, you only secondarily note the version of the third-party